Ships & Boats Selection Guide

 What the guide covers

-The test for designation is historical, archaeological or artistic importance, with the final decision to designate being taken by government (the Department for Culture, Media and Sport).
+The test for designation is historical, archaeological or artistic importance, with the final decision to designate being taken by government (the Department for Digital, Culture, Media and Sport).
 The selection guide gives detailed guidance about what may be eligible for designation.

 It gives a brief overview of the types of vessels covered in the guide, the present state of designation and addresses other forms of recognition and protection.